Categories

 Unloading

-• Assuming you followed our packing tips and labeled all of your boxes, be sure to now oversee the unloading process to make sure they end up in the right rooms.
+Assuming you followed our packing tips and labeled all of your boxes, be sure the unloading process to make sure they end up in the right rooms.
 Unpacking can be just as frustrating as packing, if not worse.

-• Your movers will place the boxes according to your specific instructions; therefore having the floor plan ready will greatly help to facilitate things along.
-It may not seem like a big deal now, but after a long day of moving you won’t want to scavenge for toiletries through your entire home.
+Your movers will place the boxes according to your specific instructions; therefore, having the floor plan ready will help to facilitate things along.
+It may not seem like a big deal now, but after a long day of moving, you won’t want to scavenge for toiletries through your entire home.

 Tip your movers